deslin-delvi/deslin-delvi/README.md

 - 🧠 Exploring **AI integrations** in web apps
 - 💻 Practicing **Data Structures & Algorithms** in **Python**
 - 🤖 Love working on projects that blend frontend, backend, and AI
-- 🗣️ Ask me about tech, KTU life, or cool project ideas!
+- 💬 Always open to tech talks, project collabs, and new ideas!

 ---